mgreiler/se-unlocked/Transcripts/EP_50_Measure_Productivity.md

 # Episode 50: Do not measure productivity

-[00:00:00] Michaela: Hello, and welcome to the soft engineering podcast.
-I'm your host, Dr. McKayla.
-And today is a special episode.
-Today's the 50 years happy.
-So can you imagine time flies?
-And as I announced last time, This one has a new format.
+[00:00:00] Michaela: Hello, and welcome to the software engineering podcast.
+I'm your host, Dr. McKayla, and today is a special episode.
+Today is the 50th episdoe.
+Can you imagine?
+Time flies!
+And as I announced last time, this one has a new format.
 It's not an interview.
 No, no, no. There's only me talking.
-There's no other prison joining me so, well, I want to tell you a little bit about the research that has kept me so busy over this year.
+There's no other person joining me.
+Well, I want to tell you a little bit about the research that has kept me so busy over this year.
-I spent really hundreds of hours investigating what makes developers happy, productive, and satisfied with their.
-I was especially looking at the concept of developer experience and what that is.
-Well, that's, that's the content of this episode today.
-And.
+I spent really hundreds of hours investigating what makes developers happy, productive, and satisfied with their work.
+I was especially looking at the concept of developer experience and what that is, well, that's, that's the content of this episode today.

 What inspired me to talk about this is that I recently gave a keynote at a large internal conference at a large corporation to over 1,300 developers.
 And when I was preparing this talk, I thought, well, this could be actually an